tianle91/faas/README.md

 1. Identify target columns.
 If target is categorical, use `faas.encoder.OrdinalEncoder`.
 2. Identify which columns to use as predictive features?
 For any categorical columns, use `faas.encoder.OrdinalEncoder`.
-3. Any features strongly correlated with target?
-If categorical, use `faas.scaler.StandardScaler`.
-If numeric, use `faas.scaler.NumericScaler`.
-4. Are recent trends more important?
+3. Are recent trends more important?
 If so, use `faas.weight.HistoricalDecay`
-5. Do we care equally about performance among groups (or dates)?
+4. Do we care equally about performance among groups (or dates)?
 If so, use `faas.weight.Normalize`.

+## Numeric Target
+1. Any features strongly correlated with target?
+For categorical features, use `faas.scaler.StandardScaler`.
+For numeric features, use `faas.scaler.NumericScaler`.

+## Binary Target
+1. Are the classes imbalanced?
+TBD.